Television in Bangladesh

 Television is one of the most popular forms of media and information in Bangladesh.
 It was one of the first countries in South Asia to introduce television on 25 December 1964, in the then East Pakistan under the state-owned television network Pakistan Television Corporation in its capital, Dhaka.
 After the Bangladesh Liberation War in 1971, the Dhaka television station of PTV was renamed to Bangladesh Television, which had a monopoly on the country's television industry until 1997, with the launch of ATN Bangla on satellite television.
 Since then, the number of privately owned television channels saw a tremendous rise in the Bangladeshi television market.

 As of 2019, 64% of households in Bangladesh had a television set, with cable television dominating the pay television market there.
 This is a tremendous increase compared to the data from 1975, when less than 0.2% of Bangladeshi households had a television set.

 Bangladesh Television currently serves as the sole television broadcaster provided on terrestrial television, as Ekushey Television, formerly provided on terrestrial from its launch in 2000, was shut down two years later, although it did resume broadcasting later but on satellite television.
 All television sets in Bangladesh shall be licensed for ownership.
-Bangladesh has a total of thirty-seven television channels currently on the air, thirty-two of which are privately owned.
+Bangladesh has a total of forty television channels currently on the air, thirty-six of which are privately owned.
 Several television channels were even taken off the air.
 Pirate television stations have also existed in Bangladesh.

 History

 Early ages

-Television programming in the then East Pakistan was first commenced in 1964, when Pakistan Television established a television station in Dacca, the first after Lahore, and broadcast from the DIT Bhaban on a four hour basis.
-On 4 March 1971, PTV's Dacca television station was unofficially renamed to "Dhaka Television", and on 23 March, it began showing the flag of Bangladesh and playing the national anthem of Bangladesh and several pro-Bangladesh songs, as a part of the station to join the struggle for independence from Pakistan.
-After the independence of Bangladesh, the station was immediately renamed to Bangladesh Television, and became a government owned entity.
+Television programming in the then East Pakistan was first commenced in 1964, when Pakistan Television established a television station in Dacca, the first after Lahore, and broadcast from the DIT Bhaban on a four-hour basis.
+On 4 March 1971, PTV's Dacca television station was unofficially renamed "Dhaka Television", and on 23 March, it began showing the flag of Bangladesh and playing the national anthem of Bangladesh and several pro-Bangladesh songs, as a part of the station to join the struggle for independence from Pakistan.
+After the independence of Bangladesh, the station was immediately renamed Bangladesh Television, subsequently becoming a government-owned entity.
 In 1975, Bangladesh Television moved its studios and facilities in a newly built headquarters in Rampura.

-Bangladesh Television had established fourteen relay terrestrial television stations up to 2003, the first one being in Natore in 1974, which cover up to more than 90% of Bangladesh's territory Bangladesh Television was the first television station in the region of South Asia to commence full-time color broadcasts in December 1980, followed by Pakistan Television of Pakistan and Doordarshan of India in 1982.
+Bangladesh Television had established fourteen relay terrestrial television stations up to 2003, the first one being in Natore in 1974, which cover up to more than 90% of Bangladesh's territory.
+Bangladesh Television was the first television station in the region of South Asia to commence full-time color broadcasts on 16 December 1980, as inaugurated by president Ziaur Rahman, followed by Pakistan Television of Pakistan and Doordarshan of India in 1982.
 As Bangladesh Television was the only television channel available in the country at the time, its viewership and popularity soared.